dara-debug/DrawingShapes/README.md

 ### 2. Compile the project

-Replace `/path/to/javafx-sdk/lib` with the path to your JavaFX SDK `lib` folder (or equivalent OpenJFX modules):
+Replace `/path/to/javafx-sdk/lib` with the path to your JavaFX SDK `lib` folder:

 ```bash
 javac --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.fxml -d out ./DrawingShapes.java